 For those pursing graduate-level education opportunities in communication, the department also offers a Master of Arts in Communication degree.

-Students can gain valuable skills by completing interdisciplinary minor programs in digital video and web development.
+Students can gain valuable skills by completing interdisciplinary minor programs in film studies, digital video and web development.
 The digital video minor is offered in collaboration with the Art and Design department, while the web development minor includes coursework from art and design and computer information sciences.

 Click on the pictures below to read personal testimonials of how students use their USI communications degrees in the real world:

 Ever wondered what you could do with the gift of talk?
 Turns out that the opportunities are endless.
 We just have to look for them.
 As a junior at USI I have already been able to utilize my communication studies background to obtain three internships.